 On Red Earth

 My bags are ready, my fare is purchased, and I just got my period.
 I have been told that ayahuasca cannot be taken during menstruation.
 According to the healers, they are clashing energies.
 This “contaminating waste” perturbs the plant.
 And here I thought ayahuasca’s gender was female.
 In the end, I decide to go anyway.
 I have reached Pucallpa today, Friday afternoon.
 Pucallpa is three hundred miles northeast of Lima and is the capital of the Ucayali department.
 Its name means “Red Land” in Shipibo, the area’s dialect.
-I pretty much have to agree with all the people who had told me it was the ugliest city in Peru: a sort of giant market in which a person has to travel several miles before seeing the typical Amazonian horizons filled with forests and rivers.
+I pretty much have to agree with all the people who told me it was the ugliest city in Peru: a sort of giant market in which a person has to travel several miles before seeing the typical Amazonian horizons filled with forests and rivers.
 The air is still wild: hot, invasive, and sticky.
 I check in at a simple hostel and head out for the port of Yarina.
-I hope to find Rosendo that same day in the native community of San Francisco de Yarincocha, where the majority of shamans live, interview him, and propose we do a session tomorrow night.
+I hope to find Rosendo that same day in the native community of San Francisco de Yarinacocha, where the majority of shamans live, interview him, and propose we do a session tomorrow night.
 I try to call Rosendo on the only communal telephone in the village, but the line is down.
 It’s almost six o’clock in the afternoon when I learn that no more boats are going out to San Francisco.
 I hear somebody say, “Take the highway!” but at the bus station all I see are drivers sleeping like logs.
 Nobody wants to take me.
 The reason for their indifference becomes clear only a few feet away: the desolate image of a giant animal made of tin critically wounded in the middle of the road.
 The bridge connecting Yarina and San Francisco collapsed a few days ago, due to the rain.
-I can’t ignore the symbolism: the idea of a bridge defines ayahusca, a rope, a connection to the other side.
+I can’t ignore the symbolism: the idea of a bridge defines ayahuasca, a rope, a connection to the other side.
 And the bridge was broken!

 Resigned and ready to go back to the hostel, I looked one last time down at the docks where the boats were coming in from San Francisco.
 A man shouted, “Boat rides through ecological areas,” and, surprisingly, the next thing he said was, “Consultations with shamans.”
 In front of me was the last stop-off for the drug tourist, selling the perfect “trip,” which included taking ayahuasca with a native shaman.
 The man knows all of them (except, of course, Rosendo).
 He says the famous shaman Guillermo Arévalo lives in Yarina.
 I take a motorcycle that served as a cab.
 It may end up being a night without ayahuasca, but with several interviews with famous shamans.
 The taxi driver knew perfectly well where they all lived.
 I rang the doorbell a few times without luck and was about to leave when I walked into the path of a Jeep Cherokee just pulling up in front of the door.
 A beautiful mixed-race woman got out, and the taxi driver informed me she was Guillermo’s wife.
 She had stopped there by chance to pick some things up, as they weren’t living there at the moment, but were staying at their lodge in Soi Pasto.
 This already seems to be more than just good luck.
 A power (The ayuahuasca?
 A witch doctor?) is attracting me.
 The woman welcomes me, but warns that I will only have one hour to interview him since at nine the maestro is starting a session.
 Tonight will be a rough night, he has to cure a family member who has cancer, she told us.
 The same taxi driver took us the six miles from the road to the lodge.
-The taxi driver’s remarks revolve around the Jeep Cherokee that a gringo had given to him as a gift, and about the road built exclusively to reach the lodge, that must have “surely cost him a fortune.”
+The taxi driver’s remarks revolve around the Jeep Cherokee that a gringo had given to the shaman as a gift, and about the road built exclusively to reach the lodge, which must have “surely cost him a fortune.”
 Once we got there, we encountered the light from a paraffin lamp.
-He lets me in with a smile, without asking any questions.
-There’s no doubt: either a spirit has announced my arrival or his wife did by cell phone.
+The shaman lets me in with a smile, without asking any questions.
+There’s no doubt: either a spirit has announced my arrival or his wife has by cell phone.
 It’s a question of faith.

 Visions from Hell